 A person who is born of God has the Holy Spirit dwelling in him, leading him

-to live a life of unity in the bond of peace, yet we rarely see it, because
+to live with the brethren in the bond of peace, yet we rarely see it, because

 people are disobedient to the Holy Spirit.
 Most so-called Christians are

-more convinced by their flesh than they are by the ways of God, though they
+more convinced by their flesh than they are by the Spirit of God who

-claim to believe in Him.
-There are many Christians who will not take
+claim to believe in Jesus.
+There are many Christians who claim they would not take

-committing sin; it is the very cause of sin.
+committing sin, because it is the very cause of sin.
 The absence of righteousness is

-the environment for sin to grow and fester in a person’s life or in a
+the perfect environment for sin to grow and fester in a person’s life or in a

 Col 3,14-17